-Mr. Dixon has drafted and pursued procurement of patent applications directed to a variety of technologies including passenger vehicle wheel bearing assemblies, bicycle and wheelchair drive systems, high-volume kitchen equipment, dental appliances, grouting tools, staple guns, and software / IT / management systems for the quick-service restaurant, health care, hospitality, and pet care and assisted living industries.
+Mr. Dixon has drafted and pursued procurement of patent applications directed to a variety of technologies, including passenger vehicle wheel bearing assemblies widely used by a Big-Three U.S. auto maker, bicycle and wheelchair drive systems, high-volume kitchen equipment, dental appliances, grouting tools, staple guns, and software for the quick-service restaurant, health care, hospitality, pet care and assisted living industries.

-His litigation experience includes representing plaintiffs and defendants in trademark infringement cases and in patent infringement cases related to vehicle lighting systems, decorative lighting systems, institutional seating and restaurant menu board construction.
+Mr. Dixon's litigation experience includes representing plaintiffs and defendants in patent, trademark and copyright infringement law suits.
+In the patent arena, he has litigated patents relating to a range of technologies, including vehicle lighting systems, decorative lighting systems, mobile folding tables and seating, sink support mounts, and restaurant menu board construction.